balavignesh1432/Placement/CS/OOP.md

 ### Destructors
 - A special member function that is automatically called when an object is destroyed.
 - Its primary purpose is to clean up resources the object was using, such as deallocating memory, closing files, or terminating network connections.
+- A destructor cannot be overloaded, there can only be one destructor present in a class.
 ---

 ## The Four OOP Principles